 When contracts are stored in multiple formats and locations, identifying and managing even simple changes can become highly complex.
-This picture becomes even more complicated when you factor in contract translation, as Tim Moorcroft explains.
+This picture becomes even more complicated when you factor in contract translation.

 In an ideal world, every department in your organization would follow the same procedure for drafting, signing, translating, and storing new contracts and agreements; of course, achieving this ideal is easier said than done.

 Different business units, departments, and regional and national offices will naturally accumulate their own bank of contracts in the course of trade, whether that be supplier or purchase agreements, employee contracts, letters of intent, or shareholder agreements.
 Invariably, these agreements will take different formats, feature variations of contractual terms, and undergo various stages of internal review before being stored on a platform or server.

 One internal department may use DocuSign to manage e-signatures, for example, while another may favor Adobe Acrobat Sign.
 Likewise, one business unit may store signed agreements in Salesforce; others may use Dropbox, Amazon Web Services (AWS), or Google Drive.

 National offices and subsidiaries may have amended specific clauses, terms, or indemnities to reflect local law or practices; others may be reusing translations of agreements that have not been checked or standardized across the business.

 Although each of these variations is easily surmountable in isolation, as a whole, the complexity can take considerable time and effort to unpick.
 Meanwhile, the number of contracts and agreements continues to grow as new suppliers, licensees, shareholders, and employees come on board, or existing business terms and purchase agreements are renegotiated and renewed.

 Why Translation Management is Part of Contract Management